Chithirayil Nilachoru: Soundtrack

-The film's soundtrack was composed by Ilaiyaraaja.
-The audio of the film was met with a mixed response, with a critic claiming "a couple of tracks possess the magic, the rest are left wanting."
+The soundtrack was composed by Ilaiyaraaja.

-Release
+Reception

-The film opened to mixed reviews from critics.
-A critic from The Times of India noted "If this had been a first-timer's film, we would have felt pity but coming from a veteran, who has given us at least half-a-dozen memorable films, we feel cheated."
+M. Suganth from The Times of India wrote, "If this had been a first-timer's film, we would have felt pity but coming from a veteran, who has given us at least half-a-dozen memorable films, we feel cheated."
+Arjun was nominated for the Best Child Actor award at the 3rd South Indian International Movie Awards.